reactive-python/reactpy/docs/source/getting-started/running-idom.rst

 The ``Config`` :ref:`described above <Common Server Settings>` is meant to be an implementation agnostic - all ``Config`` objects support a similar set of options.
 However, there are inevitably cases where you need to set up your chosen server using implementation specific details.
-For example, you might want to add an extra route to the server your using in order to provide extra resources to your application.
+For instance, you might want to add an extra route to the server your using in order to provide extra resources to your application.

 Doing this kind of set up can be achieved by passing in an instance of your chosen server implementation into the ``app`` parameter of the ``run()`` function.
-For example, if I'm making my application with ``sanic`` and I want to add an extra route I would do the following:
+To illustrate, if I'm making my application with ``sanic`` and I want to add an extra route I would do the following:

 .. code-block::